 Mourning is how we as loss parents work through our grief.
 Grief and mourning may begin at the moment of diagnosis as you begin to feel the weight of what it means.
 The carrying to term journey is unique in its timeline because your grief begins at diagnosis, alternates between grieving the diagnosis and anticipating the loss, and then shifts into intense grief and mourning following the loss your baby or babies.
 Your bereavement period will likely be longer than you expect or what the world tells you is normal.

-Like pregnancy and postpartum mental health issues, grief and complicated grief can manifest as depression, anxiety, post traumatic stress disorder, sleep disturbances, substance abuse, and suicidal ideation.
-I would argue that, for families facing a terminal prenatal diagnosis and the loss of their baby or babies, complicated grief should be classified as a perinatal mood and anxiety disorder.
+Like pregnancy and postpartum mental health issues, grief and complicated grief can manifest as depression, anxiety, post-traumatic stress disorder, sleep disturbances, substance abuse, and suicidal ideation.
+I would argue that, for families facing a prenatal diagnosis of a life-limiting condition and the loss of their baby or babies, complicated grief should be classified as a perinatal mood and anxiety disorder.

 What To Look For